 If these symptoms arise, someone should call 911 or help the person get to the local emergency room.
 Before going, someone should call and let them know that a person with suspected COVID-19 is on the way.

-In some rare cases, severe neurological damage can occur, such as:
+In some rare cases, severe

 - brain inflammation